vonhoff/Serilog.Sinks.RichTextBox.WinForms.Colored/README.md

 ### Why use a WinForms RichTextBox instead of a WPF RichTextBox?

-This sink is designed for WinForms applications to avoid unnecessary dependencies.
-Using a WPF-based logging component would require adding the entire WPF framework, greatly increasing the size of the application for a small logging feature.
+This sink is specifically designed for WinForms applications to avoid unnecessary dependencies by avoiding the WPF framework.
+Using a WPF-based logging component would require adding the entire WPF framework with all its dependencies, greatly increasing the size of the application for a small logging feature.

-## Support and Contribute

-If you find value in this project, there are several ways you can contribute:

-- Give the [project](https://github.com/vonhoff/Serilog.Sinks.RichTextBox.WinForms.Colored) a star on GitHub.
-- Support the project through [GitHub Sponsors](https://github.com/sponsors/vonhoff).
-- Improve documentation, report bugs, or submit pull requests.

 ## License

-This project is licensed under the [Apache License, Version 2.0](LICENSE).
+Copyright © 2025 Simon Vonhoff & Contributors - Provided under the [Apache License, Version 2.0](LICENSE).